 - b.
 What is the steepest slope on the site (approximate percent slope)?

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - Evaluation for Agency Use Only - c.
+Does not apply.
+The proposal is a nonproject action. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - d.
+Does not apply.
+The proposal is a nonproject action. - d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - e.
+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.

-- f.
+f.
 Could erosion occur because of clearing, construction, or use?
 If so, generally describe.

-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - g.
+- g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review. - h.
+Does not apply.
+The proposal is a nonproject action. - h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any.
-This is a non-project application.
-Site details will be addressed as part of a project under both SEPA and CUP review.
-Agency review and applicable conditions will be imposed as part of the CUP conditions of approval.